 We developed the SDK to work with our scanners, this way, you can copy our source codes and program your system very quickly and no need to write the whole code one by one; save your time and speed up your integration work!

-We developed SDK for most of our oem barcode scanners, includes RT203 RT206 RT207 RT208 RT209 RT211 RT830B, if you want to learn more about them, please view links below:
+We have developed Raspberry SDK for most of our oem barcode scanners, includes RT203 RT206 RT207 RT208 RT209 RT211 RT830B, if you want to learn more about them, please view links below: